 - Heat Plate: Can be cleaned easily, spreads heat very evenly and is long-lasting.

 Cooking surface and grates

 - Porcelain-coated steel grates:Easy to maintain, you can clean them once they've cooled.
-Steel grates without porcelain have a tendency to rust.
-Furthermore, since steel does not retain heat as well, burners have to be turned higher in order to maintain enough heat during cooking.
+Steel grates without porcelain tends to rust.
+Furthermore, since steel does not retain heat as well, burners must to be turned higher in order to maintain enough heat during cooking.

-- Porcelain-coated cast iron grates: Easy to maintain, you can clean them once they've cooled.
+- Porcelain-coated cast iron grates: Easy to maintain, you can clean them once they have cooled.

 - Cast iron grates: There are reversible cast iron grates: on one side, they have grill markings and on the other side, grooves to collect the cooking juices that are so good for basting.
 These very resistant grates hold a lot of heat and continue to cook food even when the burner is only used to a fraction of its capacity.

 - Cast iron is a very durable material, but grates have a tendency to rust if not porcelain coated.
 Coat the grates with vegetable oil to protect them, and clean them while they are still warm.

 - Stainless steel grates: Harder to clean, these grates must be scraped with a brush while still warm.
 They won't rust, they retain heat for a long time, and they're very resistant.
 Choose a higher quality grate that won't discolour over time.